mkner/arduino-device-controller-design/WK 2/thereminvox/readme.md

-an optical-thereminvox, not the original analog RF type</br>
+An optical-thereminvox similar to thethe original analog RF type</br>
-buzzer tone varies directly with reading from light sensor (photoresistor)
+but the buzzer tone varies directly with the reading from light sensor (photoresistor)

 <p align="center">